pminina01/readthedocs/Exception-layout-renderer.md

   > * NLog v1.0 for .NET Framework 2.0

 * **separator** - Separator used to concatenate parts specified in the Format.
 Default:
 * **format** - Format of the output.
-Must be a comma-separated list of exception properties: Message, Type, ShortType, ToString, Method, StackTrace.
+Must be a comma-separated list of exception properties: Message, Type, ShortType, ToString, Method, StackTrace, Data.
 This parameter value is case-insensitive.

 ##More Info and Examples
 For more information, see [How to properly log exceptions](How-to-log-exceptions).